What?

 • Transplanting before the 4th phyllochron conserves more of the rice plant's innate potential to grow more and larger tillers and roots.

-START WITH YOUNG, HEALTHY PLANTS
+START WITH YOUNG, HEALTHY SEEDS OR SEEDLINGS

 Spacing